Web-Dev-Collaborative/CommonJAMSTACKTemplates/jamstack.org-main/src/site/generators/gitbook.md

   - Apache-2.0
 templates:
   - Jinja2
-description: 'A modern publishing toolchain.
-Simply taking you from ideas to finished, polished books.'
+description: "A modern publishing toolchain.
+Simply taking you from ideas to finished, polished books."
 twitter: GitBookIO
 ---